tscanlin/pistachio/README.rst

 --------

 | This is loaded from files named ``pistachio.yaml`` and ``.pistachio``.
-| Only ``.pistachio`` files can contain keys/secrets Keys set in higher
-  priority files receive precedence and override lower priority files.
+| Keys set in higher priority files receive precedence and override lower priority files.

 Load priority from highest to lowest:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^